Sometimes Getting Lost is the Best Way to Find Yourself

 When your current situation takes you from your identity

-- Your work, family and relationship areas can sometimes create certain types of blackmail, pressure and direct or indirect manipulation, until slowly, you stray from your identity.
+- Your work, family, and relationship areas can sometimes create certain types of blackmail, pressure and direct or indirect manipulation, until slowly, you stray from your identity.

-Getting lost to “disconnect” and reflect
+Getting lost to “unplug” and reflect

 How to disconnect in a healthy way

-You lose yourself to grow stronger, to take your life by the reigns to be more steady and secure.
+You lose yourself to grow stronger, to take your life by the reigns, to be more steady and secure.